Ahmed-Abdelgawad-Dev/hotel/docs/index.rst

-..
-Ilmercato documentation master file, created by sphinx-quickstart.
+.. hotel documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ilmercato's documentation!
+Welcome to hotel's documentation!
 ======================================================================

 .. toctree::